Installing Album

 To uninstall everything, simply delete the .album directory in your home directory.

-Manual Installation:
+Manual Installation

-Installation using conda:
+Installation using micromamba (recommended)

 Prerequisites: